Rolls-Royce sees 0.5 percent hit to order book from Skymark termination

-Airbus Group NV (AIR.PA), which makes the A380, said earlier on Tuesday it had terminated an agreement to deliver the jets to Skymark after the Japanese discount carrier struggled to raise enough cash to pay instalments on the aircraft.
+Airbus Group NV, which makes the A380, said earlier on Tuesday it had terminated an agreement to deliver the jets to Skymark after the Japanese discount carrier struggled to raise enough cash to pay installments on the aircraft.

 Rolls-Royce was due to supply the engines for the jets and provide maintenance services once they were in use.
 The company's order book stood at 71.4 billion pounds on 31 December 2013.